ship2016/manifest/2016.07.07/README.md

 }
 ```

-Exercise: making an animation "bounce" off the edge of the screen like the DVD players
+Exercise: making an animation "bounce" off the edge of the screen like the icon on a DVD